monarch-initiative/ontogpt/docs/index.md

 ### Coupled to OpenAI

-You will need an openai account.
-In theory any LLM can be used but in practice the parser is tuned for OpenAI
+At present, you will need an OpenAI account.

 # Acknowledgements